fabio-ge/py_tutorials/README.md

 			lower = mid + 1
 	return -1
 ```
-Now that you understand the main point I omit the code in which, simply, I try to execute the code to see that it works
+Now that you understand the point I omit the code in the main function in which, simply, I try to execute the code to see that it works
-and i give you only the function.
+and I give you only the function code.
-The code is simply: assumed that the array in which i have to search for a particular value is ordered (this is essential) i try the value in the middle.
+The code is simply: assumed that the array in which I have to search for a particular value is ordered (this is essential) i try the value in the middle.
 If this is the searched value the function returns the index, otherwise, if the value is greater, the function can eliminate all the values on the right and now doesn't have to examine all the values but only the values on the left.
 If the value is lesser this means that the value searched is in the right part of the array.
-The function continues until the lower value, from which starting the search is greater than the upper value.
+The function continues until the lower value, from which the search starts is greater than the upper value.
 In that case the while is interrupted and -1 is returned, because the value isn' t in the array.
-To make an example, suppose we want to search if the array [1,2,3,4,5,6,7,8,9,10] has the value 3.
+To make an example, suppose we want to search if the array [1,2,3,4,5,6,7,8,9,10] contains the value 3.
 We start with a lower index of 0 and and upper index of 9.
-The index in the middle is = 4 and the value at that index is 5.
+The index in the middle is 4 and the value at that index is 5.
 The searched value is 3, lesser than 5, so wen can eliminate all the numbers on the right, 5 included.
 So the array now is this [1,2,3,4,~~5,6,7,8,9,10~~] and the upper bound become 3.
 The middle point now is 1, which value is 2, less than 3, so we can eliminate the left side [~~1,2~~,3,4].
 Now the lower index is 2 and the upper is 3.
 Middle point index is 2 and the value is 3, and this is the answer to our question.
 The searched element exists and the index in the array is 2.

 <span id="prob"></span>
 #### **Likelyhood of winning**
 Why all these considerations matters in this simple game?
 The answer is that, in the way the game is considered, is important not to have a big number of trials, because after a certain value, if the player applies binary search, is matematically sure that he'll guess the number.
 So the number of trials are established in a range under the mathematical certainty.
-It would be nice if the likelywood would be something near 50%, so how we can decide the number of trials?
+It would be nice if the likelywood would be something near 50%, so how can we decide the number of trials?
 If we have numbers from 1 to 10, and we have to guess a number, is 3 a good amount of trials?
 3 is integer part of the base 2 logarithm of 10.
 What if I give the player 5 trials.
 If the player applies binary search, with 5 trials, cannot lose.
 In fact, with the first guess, if wrong, remain 5 numbers to guess.
 Than, with the second guess, if wrong, remain 2 numbers to guess and 3 other trial.
 Math clearly says that the player wins.
 If we limited the number of trials to 3, after 2 trials we remain with 2 numbers and, at that point, the probability is 50% to guess.
 Ok, it sounds nice, but is there another proof that our argomentation is right?
 Because we are walking in the forest of programming let's try an answer with a monte carlo method.

 <span id="mc"></span>
-#### **how to compute with monte carlo method**
+#### **How to compute with monte carlo method**

 What' s a monte carlo method?
 To stay at our example, we want to compute a probability but, may be we are not so confident in math, or maybe we are but we want a counterproof also.
 So we can write a little program that is basically a simulation.
 Instead of playing only one game our simulation can play 100000 games in a row, and can do these multiple times.
-If every time the program run 1000000 simulations the results is near the other result we have choosen a sufficient enough amount of repetitions.
+If every time the program run 100000 simulations the results is near the other results we have choosen a sufficient enough amount of repetitions.
 If the results are really far one from the other, maybe randomness still plays a huge role.
 To eliminate this component we have to increase the number of games, until, with a sufficient amount, randomness is cut off from the equation.
 It's the same with a coin toss.
 If we throw the coin 10 times, the result may be unpredictable, but if we throws the coin 100000 times, the percentage of times the throw gives you a head will be something near 50%.
 Monte Carlo method is really a fascinating method and can be used to compute hard to figure out probability.
 For example: do you know the monty hall problem?
 You can choose between three envelope.
-In one of them you can win a car, in the others two you win nothing.
+In one of them you win a car, in the others two you win nothing.
 After you have choosen an envelope a person show you the content of one of the others two envelope that doesn' t contain the car.Is it more convenient for you to change your choice or to remain with the initial envelope?
-This is not a difficult question, but it is tricky and if you have not thought about it, a common sense reasoning will probably lead you to a wrong conclusion.
+This is not a difficult question, but it' s a tricky one and, if you have not thought about it, a common sense reasoning will probably lead you to a wrong conclusion.
 The point is that, with a monte carlo simulation, you can easily figure out the right answer, and writing the code for this is really simple (maybe is a good exercise for the reader).
 I like when code helps to answer to real world problems :-)
 So, without further ado, here it is the code for the monte carlo simulation for our problem.

 ```python